FStarLang/FStar/pulse/share/steel/examples/pulse/by-example/PulseByExample.md

 {
   let vi = a.(i);
   let vj = a.(j);
-  (a.(i) <- vj);
+  a.(i) <- vj;
-  (a.(j) <- vi);
+  a.(j) <- vi;
 }
 ``
 ```

-The last example in this tutorial introduces loops.
+The last example introduces loops.
 The Pulse program `max` computes the maximum value in an array of `nat`s.
 The first thing to note is the implicit argument `#'p` to `A.pts_to`.
-The `pts_to` propositions in `Pulse.Lib.Array.Core` and `Pulse.Lib.Reference` accept an *optional* implicit argument of type `perm`, which specifies the permission that the reference has on its value, e.g. full or half permission.
+The `pts_to` propositions in `Pulse.Lib.Array.Core` and `Pulse.Lib.Reference` accept an *optional* implicit argument of type `perm`, which specifies the permission that the reference has on its value, e.g. full or half permission (TODO: reference some explanation of permissions).
-Refer back to the separation logic material for an explanation of permissions.
-Why are we suddenly including this parameter?
+Why do we include this parameter?
 Recall that in `ref_swap`, we mutated the input array so we needed *full* permission on the array, which is the default in `A.pts_to` (and `R.pts_to`) if no permission argument is specified.
 However in `max`, we don't mutate the input array so any existent permission is acceptable.
 Thus, we allow the Pulse typechecker to infer the permission using a backticked variable name `'p`.